Dipec001/onlinestore/README.md

 - **User Registration and Authentication**
 - **Browse and Search for Products**
 - **Add, Remove, and Update Cart Items**
+- **Upload Prescription from doctor or just any drug you cannot find**
 - **Checkout with Stripe Payment Integration**
 - **Admin Panel for Managing Products and Categories**
 - **Password Reset with One-Time Password (OTP)**